reflectoring/reflectoring.github.io/content/blog/2022/2022-04-18-reactive-architecture-using-spring-boot.md

 }
 ```

-We are using the `zipWhen()` method in WebClient to make sure that once we receive a response from the first API call, then we pick the payload and pass it to second API.
-Finally, we will consider the response of the second API as the resultant response to be returned back as response for the initial API call.
+We are using the `zipWhen()` method in `WebClient` to make sure that once we receive a response from the first API call, we pick the payload and pass it to the second API.
+Finally, we will consider the response of the second API as the resulting response to be returned back as response for the initial API call.

 ### User Notification Service

-Similarly, we will make changes in the endpoint of our User Notification service.
+Similarly, we will make changes in the endpoint of our User Notification service:

 ```java
 @Slf4j